Common issues with Hospitality EPOS systems

 If you have a large venue, particularly one that gets busy, investing in a good network of wireless access points will be one of the best investments you can make.

-If you have a really poor network and are not able to address it, it might be worth considering standalone EPOS terminals with servers built in.
-These tend to be older systems that might be lacking in modern features and rarely upgraded, but if you really need something that will work reliably on a very poor network this could still be an option to consider.
+If you have a really poor network and are unable to address it, it might be worth considering standalone EPOS terminals with built-in servers.
+These tend to be older systems that might lack modern features and are rarely upgraded, but if you really need something that will work reliably on a very poor network, this could still be an option to consider.

-There are functions a cloud EPOS can have to help with network outages, such as an offline mode.
-Even with the best network, outages are possible so it’s always worth checking there is an offline mode and any limitations.
+A cloud EPOS can have functions to help with network outages, such as an offline mode.
+Even with the best network, outages are possible, so it’s always worth checking that there is an offline mode and any limitations.

-A good offline mode is great for coping with unforeseeable outages, but we wouldn’t recommend relying on offline mode for day-to-day trade as a way of coping with an inadequate network.
+A good offline mode is great for handling unforeseen outages, but we wouldn’t recommend relying on it for day-to-day trade to compensate for an inadequate network.
 It is better to invest in your network or look for a standalone EPOS terminal.

 Network